 It’s not unusual to have half the team on the ground at an event and half the team at the office, so Oiselle depends on flexible, always-on tools and systems that keep them connected.
 “We are actually talking to each other in shared notes often as events are happening,” says Murray.
 “And so in that sense I’m always connected to my team, even if they’re not in the office.
 It’s a gift to be able to extend our reach into a lot of these spaces in the world that no one would ever think of working.”

-Using email and calendar apps are important, too—and are ideal when the team is split across time zones and can’t easily hop on a call.
+Business email is important, too—and it can be ideal when the team is split across time zones and can’t easily hop on a call.
 “Think about the Olympics or the World Track and Field Championships in London,” says Murray.
 “Our team’s in the U.S., and we have people in London, and we’re all trying to talk and make the same stuff happen.
 So email is another way that we really work together.”

 A future built on storytelling

 Timeliness and speed have helped fuel Oiselle’s success, allowing them to build an authentic, ongoing connection with their fans and the wider world.
-But they couldn’t do it without tools like shared calendar apps and online file storage that keep them mobile: “If we're not set up to be able to move information quickly between our team in different locations, we don't get to be the storyteller that our community wants us to be,” says Murray.
+But they couldn’t do it without tools and processes that keep them mobile: “If we're not set up to be able to move information quickly between our team in different locations, we don't get to be the storyteller that our community wants us to be,” says Murray.
 “Ideally, we’ll have more tools to help us do that, and we’ll be able to get closer than ever and tell stories in more compelling ways.”